patarapolw/aloud/docs/installation.md

 - `createdAt`
 - `url`

-For deployment, I use Google App Engine, see <https://nuxtjs.org/faq/appengine-deployment>.
+For deployment, I use Docker on Google Cloud Run.

 ## Adding comments to the frontend